-Necropsy laboratory provides specialized, professional, and comprehensive cause of death determination of pet, farm, wild, zoo and exotic animals, fish and poultry.
+Necropsy laboratory of the Department of Veterinary Pathobiology provides specialized, professional, and comprehensive cause of death determination of pet, farm, wild, zoo and exotic animals, fish and poultry.
 The service is available for Veterinarians and general public.
 Furthermore, the necropsy laboratory provides training to veterinarians and post-graduate students on necropsy procedures.